Bangkok Haunted: Release

-At the time of its release in Thailand, Bangkok Haunted was the second-biggest grossing Thai horror film since Nang Nak in 1999.
+At the time of its release in Thailand, Bangkok Haunted was the second-biggest-grossing Thai horror film since Nang Nak in 1999.

 The film was screened at the London Thai Film Festival on October 13, 2002.

 Reception

-Variety critic Derek Elley noted the film's atmospheric stylistic touches and technique, saying the first segment, Legend of the Drum was the strongest in terms of storytelling.
+Variety critic Derek Elley noted the film's atmospheric stylistic touches and technique, saying the first segment, Legend of the Drum, was the strongest in terms of storytelling.
 Black Magic Woman is "largely an excuse for soft-porn sequences between some yucky shocks", Elley wrote.
 He said Revenge has weak plot development and had an over-reliance on "flashy effects".

 Home media

-Bangkok Haunted was released on Region 2 DVD on March 24, 2003 by Tartan Video and on Region 1 DVD July 26, 2005 by Panik House Entertainment.
+Bangkok Haunted was released on Region 2 DVD on March 24, 2003 by Tartan Video and on Region 1 DVD on July 26, 2005 by Panik House Entertainment.